 The Credit Union also pays certain medical and dental benefits on behalf of its eligible retired employees.
 Certain active employees prior to 2009 who retire from full-time employment after the attainment of age 55 years and completion of ten years of continuous service, will qualify for post-retirement medical and dental benefits under current provisions.
-Employees after 2009 who retire from full-time employment after the attainment of age 55 years and completion of age 55 years and completion of 20 years of continuous service, will qualify for reimbursement of approved expenses to a maximum of \$1,000 per year.
+Employees after 2009 who retire from full-time employment after the attainment of age 55 years and completion of 20 years of continuous service, will qualify for reimbursement of approved expenses to a maximum of \$1,500 per year.
 The Credit Union recognizes these post-employment costs in the period in which employees' service was rendered.
 There are no assets in this plan and therefore this plan is unfunded.